 Bow Falls to Canmore – 23 km.
 Allow 4 hours.

-Where do you put in on the Bow River for a Castle Junction start?
+Where do you launch on the Bow River for a Castle Junction start?

 We paddled about 28 km along a stretch of the Bow River beginning at Castle Junction with the actual launch within metres of the bridge just off the Trans-Canada Highway.
 Get off at the exit for Highway 93 and go north towards Castle Junction.

 You’ll find a parking lot if you take the first right immediately after crossing the bridge shown in the photo below.
 It’s very obvious and it’s literally seconds after you get off the Trans-Canada.
 Also check out the huge osprey nest on the bridge while you’re there.
 We could hear osprey but we didn’t see them.

-For the most part the river is very easy to paddle.
+For the most part the Bow River is very easy to paddle.
 You do need to keep an eye out for the occasional rock and certainly sweepers, especially in the latter half of the paddle on this section.
 There are lots of riffles and Class I rapids – all great fun providing you hit them head on.

 The short section ended up being a thrill – but if it was earlier in the season or you were unsure of your paddling ability, plan to portage the short distance.